 Emilie Williams comment also moved me.
 “It is such a beautiful quote that reminds me that there is always something to be happy and grateful about, and that darkness does not last forever.”

-And for reader Rebecca H?
+And for reader Rebecca H on the Harry Potter quotation?
 “I love the message of hope this conveys.
 So positive!”

 4 We all have the capacity for good and evil; the choice is ours